-How to Remove Eyelash Extensions at Home
+How to Remove Eyelash Extensions at Home (Step-by-Step)

 To successfully remove eyelash extensions at home, you should basically do everything your lash stylist told you not to do!

-Oils are notorious for breaking down the adhesive used for applying eyelash extensions and therefore causing poor extension retention.
+Oils are notorious for breaking down the adhesive used when applying eyelash extensions and therefore causing poor extension retention.

 Step 1: Wash Your Face

 Wash your face like you would normally do.
 Make sure not to scrub your eye area as it may pull on your lashes and cause damage.

 Step 2: Use Steam

 Fill a large bowl of water with steaming-hot water.
 Place your face over it and cover your head with a towel to keep the steam in.

 Step 3: Warm the Oil

 The next step is to warm up the oil slightly.
-Make sure that the oil isn’t too hot because you’re going to deal with the highly sensitive eye area.
+Make sure that the oil isn’t too hot because you’re going to deal with a highly sensitive eye area.

 Step 4: Soak the Pads

-The next thing to do is soak one to two cotton pads in the warm oil.
+The next thing to do is soak one to two cotton pads in warm oil.
 Once you’re done, place the oiled cotton pad on one of your eyes, over the lashes.

-Let it remain there for five to ten minutes, or as long as it takes the cotton pad to lose the heat.
-Gently swipe your upper lash line with the oily pad and let the oil sit on your extensions for a few minutes.
+Let it remain there for five to ten minutes, or as long as it takes the cotton pad to lose heat.
+Gently wipe your upper lash line with the oily pad and let the oil sit on your extensions for a few minutes.
 Alternatively, you can use a lint-free applicator to dispense the oil on the lashes.

 Step 5: Remove the Extensions